Food, Agricultural and Biological Engineering

 About the Department

-FAB engineers advance engineering in food, biological and agricultural systems, always striving to serve society and improve our environment.
-FAB graduates use their skills to identify and solve a range of engineering problems related to the production, processing and distribution of food and other products.
+Food, Agricultural and Biological Engineering (FABE) students advance the science and application of engineering systems involving food, agriculture and our environment.
+FABE graduates use their skills to identify and solve a range of engineering problems related to the production, processing and distribution of food and other products.
 Ohio State students have many curricular options, which include:

-- FAB students have had co-ops, internships and full-time employment opportunities in companies including NASA, John Deere, Procter & Gamble and the Environmental Protection Agency.
+- FABE students have had co-ops, internships and full-time employment opportunities in companies including NASA, John Deere, Procter & Gamble and the Environmental Protection Agency.

 Careers in Food, Agricultural and Biological Engineering